 The ways in which the theme reveals itself are myriad.
 Following is one example revealed through the life of Flavius Claudius Julianus.
 Julian, who would be known as Julian the Apostate, was the nephew of Emperor Constantine.
 Constantine, of course, set the course of history in his conversion to Christianity and decree to lift the prohibition against its practice.
 Up to that point, Christianity flourished only despite the efforts to curtail it.

 Julian believed the god, Cybele, had rescued him from the darkness of Christianity.
-In his effort to win back the worship of Cybele, Julian wrote a letter to the priests in Galatia, blaming them for what he called a lack of faith in Cybele, the god whose temple they kept.
+In his effort to promote the worship of Cybele, Julian wrote a letter to the priests in Galatia, blaming them for what he called a lack of faith in Cybele, the god whose temple they kept.
 His accusation against them?
-That they were getting drunk in taverns instead of devoting themselves to the poor, and he committed the funds himself to a program of providing food and drink to the poor, travelers and beggars.
+That they were getting drunk in taverns instead of devoting themselves to the poor.
+Julian committed the funds himself to a program of providing food and drink to the poor, travelers and beggars.

-Holland was a noted historian of the Greco-Roman world before writing Dominion, knowing well the values of that world.
+Holland, was a noted historian of the Greco-Roman world before writing Dominion.
+He knowing well the values of that world.
+They were incongruous with Julian’s plea.
 He addresses the incongruity of Julian’s appeal as follows:

 “’How apparent to everyone it is, and how shameful, that our own people lack support from us, when no Jew has ever to beg, and the impious Galileans support not only their own poor, but ours as well.’
 Julian could not but be painfully aware of this.
 The roots of Christianity ran deep.
 The apostles, obedient to Jewish tradition as well as to the teachings of their master, had laid it as a solemn charge upon new churches always ‘to remember the poor’.
 Generation after generation, Christians had held true to this injunction.
 Every week, in churches across the Roman world, collections for orphans and widows and the imprisoned, and the shipwrecked, and the sick had been raised.
 Over time, as congregations swelled, and ever more of the wealthy were brought to baptism, the funds available for poor relief had grown as well.
 Entire systems of social security had begun to emerge.”